About Flu Vaccines

 • Higher-dose flu vaccines are recommended for adults 65 years and older.

-• The nasal spray vaccine is approved for non-pregnant people 2 through 49 years of age.
+• The nasal spray vaccine is approved for people 2 through 49 years of age who are not currently pregnant.

 • Flu vaccine does not cause flu.